Skip to main content

 As well as the performance management system, the ESC maintains a number of staff policy documents.
 These reflect both statutory duties to staff, as well as terms and conditions and HR-related procedures.
 A full suite of updated HR policies, fully reflecting ESC’s values, are regularly reviewed.
 Staff members are consulted on and informed about any revisions and also trained on their responsibilities.
 This ensures that staff members are fully aware of the rights and responsibilities they have.

 The ESC maintains a register of interests.
-All staff members, members of the Advisory Audit Board and key contractors must complete a declaration of interests form.
+The Commissioner, all staff members, members of the Advisory Audit Board and key contractors must complete a declaration of interests form.
 No significant company directorships or other interests were held which may have conflicted with their responsibilities.

 The Commissioner has developed and published a set of core organisational values.
 These are incorporated into strategic and business plans and into all policy development.
-Staff members are actively encouraged to consider them when interacting with colleagues and stakeholders.
+Staff members are actively encouraged to consider and work to them when interacting with colleagues and stakeholders.
 Staff members are encouraged both formally through the performance management system and informally to build strong internal and external networks.
-The whole team meets on a monthly basis where organisational decisions, challenges and successes are shared.
+The whole team meets on a regular basis, both online and in person, where organisational decisions, challenges and successes are shared.
 Organisational information and plans are widely shared and staff are encouraged to contribute to them.

 Managing risk